SharePoint/sp-dev-docs/docs/general-development/excel-services-ecmascript-overview.md

-The JavaScript object model in Excel Services enables developers to automate, customize, and interact with the Excel Web Access Web Part control on a page.
-By using the JavaScript object model, you can build mashups and other integrated solutions that interact with one or more Excel Web Access Web Part controls on a page.
+The JavaScript object model in Excel Services enables developers to automate, customize, and interact with the Excel Web Access web part control on a page.
+By using the JavaScript object model, you can build mashups and other integrated solutions that interact with one or more Excel Web Access web part controls on a page.
 It also enables you to add more capabilities to your workbooks and to code around them.
-By using the JavaScript object model, it is possible to detect and react to a user's interactions with an Excel Web Access Web Part and to programmatically interact with one or multiple Excel Web Access Web Parts.
+By using the JavaScript object model, it is possible to detect and react to a user's interactions with an Excel Web Access web part and to programmatically interact with one or multiple Excel Web Access Web Parts.